lgrqvst/lgrqvst.com-hugo/content/page/now/index.md

 - Learning React
 - Making the best of 2019
 - Getting back into photography
+- Indie game design
 - Leftism
 - Anarchism
 - DIY
 - Trying to build a habit of daily sketching
 - RPGs

-Currently reading: _Raven Stratagem_ by Yoon Ha Lee
+Currently reading: _Revenant Gun_ by Yoon Ha Lee